temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 In this tutorial, you will build your first Temporal Application from scratch using the [Temporal TypeScript SDK](https://github.com/temporalio/sdk-typescript).
 The app will consist of four pieces:

-1. A [Workflow](https://docs.temporal.io/workflows): Workflows are functions that define the overall flow of the application and represent the orchestration aspect of the business logic.
+1. A [Workflow](https://docs.temporal.io/workflows): Workflows are functions that define the overall flow of the application.
-2. An [Activity](https://docs.temporal.io/activities): Activities are functions called during Workflow Execution and represent the execution aspect of your business logic.
-The Workflow you'll create executes a single Activity, which takes a string from the Workflow as input and returns a formatted version of this string to the Workflow.
+2. An [Activity](https://docs.temporal.io/activities): Activities are functions called by Workflows, and they contain any logic that might fail or behave differently at different times.
+The Workflow you'll create executes a single Activity that takes a string as input and returns a formatted version of this string to the Workflow.
 3. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and execute the code piece by piece.
 4. An initiator: To start a Workflow, you need to send a signal to the Temporal server to tell it to track the state of the Workflow.
 You'll write a separate program to do this.

 When you're done, you'll have a basic application and a clear understanding of how to build out the components you'll need in future Temporal applications.

-All of the code in this tutorial is available in hello-world directory of the [samples-typescript](https://github.com/temporalio/samples-typescript/tree/main/hello-world) repository.
+All of the code in this tutorial is available in the  [hello-world](https://github.com/temporalio/samples-typescript/tree/main/hello-world) directory of the temporalio/samples-typescript repository.

 ## Prerequisites